 - QRPs do not generate UDFI from real estate acquisition indebtedness, which can be valuable to retirement account real estate investors and help them avoid UBIT taxation issues.

-What are some QRP cons?
+What are some drawbacks of a QRP?

-A QRP, especially one that’s required to cover non-owner employees of a business is extremely complex and costly to run.
+A QRP, especially one that’s required to cover non-owner employees of a business, is extremely complex and costly to run.
 The IRS and DOL compliance requirements are incredibly complex, and if those rules are not followed it gets 10x more costly.
 A QRP that covers non-owner employees is an “ERISA Plan.”

 - You can click here for an IRS overview of some of the requirements that apply to QRPs.